Ryan Jones (footballer, born 2002): Aldershot Town

 On 1 July 2024, Jones joined National League club Aldershot Town on a two-year deal.
 In April 2025, Jones suffered a fractured tibia that would rule him out for the remainder of the season.

+Yeovil Town

+On 16 January 2026, Jones signed for fellow National League club Yeovil Town for an undisclosed "five-figure sum", agreeing a contract until the end of the 2027–28 season.